 2. Start by looking at the bigger picture.

 Once my contract was all sorted and good to go, the actual work of illustrating the book could begin.
 Words for my picture books were written by the author Ricardo Alegria Jr, who has a really great sense of rhythm and pace.
 Personally, I enjoy working with text written by somebody else.
 My background is in graphic design, so I start the book project with a general page organisation, deciding which words go onto which spreads.
 You only get 32 pages in a typical children’s picture book, and that includes endpapers and a title page.
 So there are only about 12 spreads left for the actual narrative.
 To be honest, it was quite tricky to fit all the text into the limited amount of spreads.
 My editor did a great job breaking down the text and creating a page plan.
-Some text had to be sacrificed, even though it was funny and interesting, so you have to be ruthless sometimes in order to make sure that the final layout is coherent and easy to understand.
+I always ask for editor’s help with this step.
+Some text had to be sacrificed, even though it was funny, so you have to be ruthless sometimes in order to make sure that the final layout is coherent and easy to understand.
+Once you know which sentence falls on which page, you can start with the fun job of visualising that narrative.

 3. Keep calm and do your roughs

-Once you have an idea of what text goes onto each page, it is time to do the most exciting part – sketch out the drawings!
+Once you have an idea of the layout, it is time to do the most exciting part – sketch out the drawings!
 I have to admit that I was absolutely terrified when it came to doing this!
 All those fears and negative thoughts came to my mind: what if I can’t do it?
 What if I’m not good enough?
 That’s when procrastination kicked in and I found myself looking for hundreds of ways to distract myself rather than tackling the project head on.
+This is due to my own psychological background of fearing to make a mistake and creating something “not good enough”.
 But after a while I had to find a way to get out of this mindset in order to move forward.
 So, when I sat down to do the sketches, I decided not to think about the pressure of producing a final product, but instead to just have fun while doing something I enjoy the most – just dreaming, creating fun characters and imagining how they would look like.
 I listened to music, and let my mind wonder.
 Eventually, I sketched the whole layout while on a long train journey to Scotland – and it was great.
 No distractions, nice views from the window, and my sketchbook.
+Here is a word of advice.
 If you ever get stuck, just hop onto the long distance train!

 4. Find a way of working that works for YOU